-The spring rainy season is over which means construction zones will start "popping" up all over the nation.
-As roads and bridges age, they need repair or replacement, causing workers to re-direct traffic as they do their work.
+Warm weather means construction zones will start "popping" up all over the nation.
+As our roads and bridges age, they need repair and replacement, creating the need for workers to re-direct traffic as they do their work.

-A primary concern in construction zones is the safety of the men and women working on our roads and bridges.
-To ensure their safety and to avoid crashes we must be extra cautious in construction areas.
+A primary concern in construction zones is, of course, the safety of the men and women working on our roads and bridges.
+To keep them safe and to avoid crashes we must be extra cautious in construction areas.